 Why Study English at Westminster?

-Concerned that, even though you write well, you need to improve, to move up to that “professional” level where publication seems a real possibility?
+Concerned that even though you write well you need to improve, to move up to that “professional” level where publication seems a real possibility?
 That will happen when you study English at Westminster with faculty members who write and publish regularly and know from experience what you need to know.
-Every major is required to take at least one course from the “Writing Group” – Linguistics, Expository Writing, Introduction to Creative Writing – and most take several.
+Every major is required to take at least one course from the “Writing Group” – Journalism, Linguistics, Expository Writing, Introduction to Creative Writing – and most take several.
 Rigorous, analytical writing is a mainstay of every literature course, and after taking Critical Practicum you’ll be ready to research and write closely reasoned analytical papers.
 Thinking about a career as a writer?
 Our courses in Media Studies and Magazine Writing and Editing will set you on the way to success!

 If you think “English” is something that should not be confined to the classroom, you’ll feel very much at home at Westminster.
 Publishing opportunities abound.
 Janus, the college literary magazine, accepts poetry, short stories, creative nonfiction, and graphic work – and the best submissions each year are awarded cash prizes.
 The Columns, Westminster’s student-run, campus newspaper, appears bi-weekly and provides student writers with another opportunity to build a portfolio.